PsychNeuro/ed1/book/chapter-11.md

 # Chapter 11: Disorders and Therapy

-John Glenn's quote about how he felt before taking off in the rocket *Friendship 7* in 1962:
+The astronaut John Glenn's quote about how he felt before taking off in the rocketship *Friendship 7* in 1962:

 > *I felt exactly how you would feel if you were getting ready to launch and knew you were sitting on top of 2 million parts --- all built by the lowest bidder on a government contract.*